aridjayarecipes/cutesrecipes.web.app/content/post/1861-how-to-make-speedy-beetroot-and-carrot-soup.md

 1. Add Beetroot, carrot, 1-1/2 cup water and salt.
 1. Close the lid and do 6-7 whistle after that close the flame.
 1. If u have hand mixer u blend it or u can do in mixer also for make smoth paste.
-1. After done smoth paste add some butter and for garnish u can cream (it's optional)
+1. After done smoth paste add some butter and for garnish u can cream (it&#39;s optional)